jvmoraiscb/haptic-control/README.md

 -   Disconnect **Novint Falcon** from host and connect to virtual machine (virtual machines only):
     ![falcon-vmware](/Documentation/images/falcon-vmware.png)

--   Open a terminal, source rhcr workspace, set a domain id and run ros2-falcon (follow the terminal instructions to calibrate the controller):
+-   Open a terminal, source rhcr workspace, set the domain id to the same one used previously and run ros2-falcon (follow the terminal instructions to calibrate the controller):

 ```bash
 source ~/rhcr_ws/install/setup.bash
 ROS_DOMAIN_ID=42 ros2 run ros2-falcon main
 ```

--   Open another terminal, source rhcr workspace, set a domain id and launch rhcr:
+-   Open another terminal, source rhcr workspace, set the domain id to the same one used previously and launch rhcr:

 ```bash
 source ~/rhcr_ws/install/setup.bash